BekaDeb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 3. If the path be beautiful, let us not ask where it leads

-script that counts the number of directories in the PATH.
+Script that counts the number of directories in the PATH.

+# 4. Global variables

+Script that lists environment variables.